tmoschou/arm4s/README.md

 }
 ```

-Still Bad - If `close()` throws an exception, the application has no idea one was thrown and
+Still Bad - If `close()` throws an exception, the application has no idea one was thrown on close and
 with no opportunity to fail fast and safely.
 Especially so, if the main try clause didn't
-throw any exception, in which case _no_ exception is propagated.
+throw any exception at all, in which case _no_ exception is propagated.

 Instead we should utilise `Throwable.addSuppressed` to propagate the 'first' important exception
  with any subsequent exceptions attached as 'suppressed'.